 - less bedding in the compost pile means a higher percentage of the compost is nitrogen-rich manure

-- they provide a clear opportunity to assess the health and well-being of your chickens daily
+- they provide a clear opportunity to assess the health of the chickens daily

 - they reduce ammonia exposure, resulting in better conditions for chickens' delicate respiratory systems